To visit this site, you must be of legal drinking age within your country of residence.

 First female Master Blender at Mount Gay and in Barbados.

-Trudiann Branker, graduate of the Siebel Institute and the Institute of Brewing and Distilling, possesses a strong academic background, to which she adds over 11 years working in the spirits industry.
+Trudiann Branker, graduate of the Siebel Institute and the Institute of Brewing and Distilling, possesses a strong academic background, to which she adds an outstanding experience working in the spirits industry.
+Trudiann now shares the expertise and secrets of Mount Gay’s rums.
+Her capacity to understand the subtle balance between scientific precision and the instinct necessary for the production of rum is one of her greatest strengths.

 Cécile Roudaut joined Rémy Cointreau, in July 1997, in the Research & Development department.
 This is where her privileged relationship with St-Rémy began, culminating in June 2016 with her appointment as Master Blender, following the retirement of Martine Pain.